 IFRS 13 Fair Value Measurement ("IFRS 13") converges IFRS and US GAAP on how to measure fair value and the related fair value disclosures.
 The new standard creates a single source of guidance for fair value measurements, where fair value is required or permitted under IFRS, by not changing how fair value is used but how it is measured.
 The focus will be on an exit price.
-IFRS 13 is effective for annual periods beginning on or after January 1, 2013, with early adoption permitted.
-The Company has not yet determined the impact of the amendments to IFRS 13 on its financial statements.
+IFRS 13 is effective for annual periods beginning on or after January 1, 2013.
+The Company has not yet determined the impact of IFRS 13 on its financial statements.